shivaneej/CSE6242-Million-Song-Dataset/README.md

 - [ ] Display initial nodes of top artists to select from
 - [ ] Search artist to show
-- [ ] Show initial network of artist (How many neighbors to show in the beginning?)
+- [x] Show initial network of artist (How many neighbors to show in the beginning?)
 - [ ] Dynamic node size based on number of songs
 - [ ] Dynamic color of nodes (genre/pin?)
 - [ ] Dynamic color and thickness of edges (based on collaboration?)
 - [ ] Any other styling for selected node
+- [ ] Slider for number of similar artists

 ### Analysis